 All students in biology, environmental science, geoscience, chemistry, mathematics, and physics study similar subjects during the freshman year.
 This recognizes the fundamental knowledge common to those disciplines; it also allows for transfer between majors at the end of the freshman year without loss of time.
 Upper-class students in those disciplines are given the opportunity to take related electives in liberal, scientific, and technical fields.

 The flexibility available in the elective programs, and the opportunity to complete an academic minor, permit students to prepare for continuing studies in graduate or professional school, for work in government or industry, or for a change in educational goals.

 Generally the basic requirements in each major are completed prior to the senior year.
 Thus, for science and mathematics majors, the technical electives in the last year may be selected in some advanced specialty within the specific major, and free electives may be used for enrichment or to prepare for a change of field.
 Each student's elective program must be approved by an advisor from his or her major department.

 Humanities and Social Science Curriculum

 Students majoring in the humanities and social sciences complete similar sets of courses in the first two years.
-Some of these courses may be identical (the freshmen year English sequence) while others will vary by discipline, such as the math and science requirements in the BA and BS options.
+Some of these courses may be identical (the freshmen year English sequence) while others will vary by discipline, such as major-specific freshmen courses or the math and science requirements in the BA and BS options.

-Students in the communication major will take at least one course in their proposed concentration of public relations, global journalism, or technical communication during the freshman year.
+Students in the communication major will take at least one course in their proposed concentration of public relations, journalism, or technical communication in each term during the freshman year.
 More intensive work in the concentration begins in the sophomore year, as do elective options.

 All humanities and social science students have a significant degree of flexibility, allowing them to complete disciplinary requirements, and, through free electives, to take a minor or perhaps another major to prepare for entry into graduate or professional school.